How many injection wells are used in oil and gas operations In California?

 After a well is drilled, sometimes to depths over 5,000 feet, steel pipe called casing is cemented in the hole.
 The casing and cement prevent fluids in different zones from mixing with each other or with injected fluids.
 The casing and cement are perforated opposite the injection zone.
 To provide an extra layer of protection, tubing is placed in the well to a point just above the perforations and a packer is used near the bottom of the tubing to seal it against the casing.
 The packer prevents water from entering the space between the tubing and casing when water is injected down the tubing.
 Several tests are run to make sure the well is operating properly and the injected fluids are confined to the intended injection zone, and repeated on a periodic schedule.

 An injection zone is usually sandstone, a rock porous and permeable enough to accept injected fluids.
 Rock beds chosen for injection zones are covered by impermeable beds, like shale, that act as cap rocks, confining injected liquids in the porous beds.

 After oil and gas are separated from the produced water at the producing well, the water is piped or trucked to the injection site.
 There, the water is transferred to holding tanks and filtered and pumped down a Class II injection well.

 Yes.
 Class II injection wells provide a viable and safe method to enhance oil and gas production and dispose of produced fluids and other fluids associated with oil- and gas-production operations.
 In California, Class II injection wells have an outstanding record for environmental protection.
-A peer review conducted by a national organization, the Ground Water Protection Council, found the Division has an excellent program that effectively protects underground sources of drinking water.
+A peer review conducted by a national organization, the Ground Water Protection Council, found DOGGR has an excellent program that effectively protects underground sources of drinking water.